IshuKrPathak/FilMio/README.md

 ### Tech Stack <a name="tech-stack"></a>

-The Tech stack for this project include Vite + React ,Fast API , SCSS , Redux , Custom Hooks and The Movie Database.
+The Tech stack for this project include Vite + React ,Rapid API , SCSS , Redux , Custom Hooks and The Movie Database.
 <!--
 <details>
   <summary>Client</summary>